Skip to content

 Platform

-Validated end-to-end on Ubuntu 22.04/GNOME 42/mutter and Ubuntu 24.04/GNOME 46/mutter (real-pixel mp4 with the smoke runner, 2026-05-02 and 2026-05-03 — the 24.04 run also confirmed cursor_mode=Embedded composites the system cursor into the captured frames when RecordingOptions.captureCursor=true, #87).
-KDE/Plasma, sway, wlroots-based compositors, non-Ubuntu distros, and other Ubuntu versions aren't part of the routine validation matrix yet — the xdg-desktop-portal interface is standardised across compositors so most should "just work", but bug reports are how we'll find out.
+Validated end-to-end on Ubuntu 22.04/GNOME 42/mutter, Ubuntu 24.04/GNOME 46/mutter, and Ubuntu 26.04/GNOME 50/mutter (real-pixel mp4 with the smoke runner, 2026-05-02 and 2026-05-03 — the 24.04 run also confirmed cursor_mode=Embedded composites the system cursor into the captured frames when RecordingOptions.captureCursor=true (#87), and the 26.04 run confirmed window-source-type cropping produces a window-sized mp4 with no leakage from other apps and all WM decorations visible (#85)).
+KDE/Plasma, sway, wlroots-based compositors, non-Ubuntu distros, and other Ubuntu versions aren't part of the routine validation matrix yet — the xdg-desktop-portal interface is standardised across compositors but the _GTK_FRAME_EXTENTS query is GNOME/Mutter-specific, so window-targeted recording on KDE / sway will likely throw the "Could not determine WM frame extents" error and the caller should fall through to WaylandPortalRecorder until we wire compositor-specific frame-extent lookups.
 See the README for the contribution invite.

 Frame-rate fidelity tracks what the compositor delivers.
 The pipeline runs the PipeWire stream through a videorate element clamped to RecordingOptions.frameRate (default 30).
 When the source delivers fewer frames than the target, videorate pads the gaps by duplicating the last frame; when it delivers more, the excess gets dropped.
 On real hardware with GPU-side compositor composition this is a no-op — the source comfortably sustains 30 fps and the output is byte-clean.
 On a Hyper-V/VirtualBox VM with a software-rendered virtual GPU, the source rate dips into the 5–25 fps range and the output mp4 contains visible duplicate-frame runs even though the file metadata reports a flat 30 fps.
 This is faithful capture, not a recording bug — the compositor genuinely had no new frame to deliver during those gaps.
 If your scenario captures from a VM and the visible stutter matters more than the frame-rate metadata, lower RecordingOptions.frameRate to match what your VM actually produces (15 is usually a safe floor for software-rendered VM GPUs).